coppeliaMLA/glasseye/README.md

 In case it's not obvious this web page was written using glasseye, that it is it was written in markdown with a few extra html-like tags thrown in.

 ###Side notes and margin notes
-First there's the `<side-note>` tag.
+First there's the `<sidenote>` tag.
 Anything enclosed in these tags will generate a numbered side note in the wide margin as close as possible to the note number in the main text.

-Then there is a `<margin-note>` tag which is the nearly the same as the side note, only there's no number linking it to a particular part in the main text.
+Then there is a `<marginnote>` tag which is the nearly the same as the side note, only there's no number linking it to a particular part in the main text.

 ###Latex